 Monitoring network applications

-Network applications in Nexthink help you identify issues such as network congestion, server unavailability, misconfiguration or security restrictions.
-They allow you to monitor various connection-based services like mail, VPN and directory services.
-These applications provide valuable insights into the quality perceived by end-users and the usage patterns of these connection-based services across the organization.
+Network applications in Nexthink help you identify issues such as network congestion, server unavailability, misconfiguration, or security restrictions.
+Monitor various connection-based services like mail, VPN, and directory services.

 Network applications comprise destinations that you can configure as groups of IP addresses, ports and domains.
 Refer to the Configuring network applications documentation for more details.